Christopher Morel Preview, Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.54 team ERA ranks 21st across all league pitching staffs.
+- The Pirates have a 4.55 team ERA that ranks 21st across all league pitching staffs.

-- The Pirates surrender the seventh-fewest home runs in baseball (140 total, 1.1 per game).
+- Pirates pitchers combine to give up the seventh-fewest home runs in baseball (141 total, 1.1 per game).

-- The righty's last time out was on Saturday against the Minnesota Twins, when he threw six innings, surrendering two earned runs while giving up seven hits.
+- The left-hander last appeared in relief on Monday, when he tossed six innings against the St. Louis Cardinals, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.